Meet the cast of ITV’s Belgravia - TheNewsTrace

 Who’s Ellis?
 Woman’s maid to Anne Trenchard, she’s each crafty and devious.

 The place have I seen Saskia Reeves earlier than?
-The English actress has appeared in TV reveals together with Wolf Corridor, Luther, Wallander, A Baby in Time, Worricker Trilogy, and Us.
+The English actress has appeared in TV exhibits together with Wolf Corridor, Luther, Wallander, A Youngster in Time, Worricker Trilogy, and Us.

 Bronagh Gallagher performs Speer

 Who’s Speer?
-Woman’s maid to Susan Trenchard, she’s bold and constant to her mistress.
+Woman’s maid to Susan Trenchard, she’s formidable and constant to her mistress.

 The place have I seen Bronagh Gallagher earlier than?
-Gallagher not too long ago starred in Armando Iannucci’s The Private Historical past of David Copperfield.
+Gallagher lately starred in Armando Iannucci’s The Private Historical past of David Copperfield.
 She’s additionally appeared in movies like Pulp Fiction, Star Wars: The Phantom Menace, and Mary Reilly.

 Naomi Frederick performs the Duchess of Bedford

 Who’s the Duchess of Bedford?
-An early advocate of afternoon tea, she is snobbish and reluctant to ask Anne Trenchard to her London house.
+An early advocate of afternoon tea, she is snobbish and reluctant to ask Anne Trenchard to her London dwelling.

 The place have I seen Naomi Frederick earlier than?
-The theatre and display screen actress has appeared in the likes of The Youngsters Act, My Household, The Trial of Tony Blair, Medical doctors, and Holby Metropolis.
+The theatre and display actress has appeared in the likes of The Kids Act, My Household, The Trial of Tony Blair, Medical doctors, and Holby Metropolis.

 Diana Kent performs the Duchess of Richmond